•Ganesh Pal was the last emperor of Karauli, after him Ganesh Gate is situated in the city is named.

 •Sandal laced garden Darsukh Vilash was a post office of Public Work Department established by emperor Darvakshpal in the 1891 AD.

-•Royal family worship goddess Anjani mother of Hamunamji as Family goddess.
+•Royal family worship goddess Anjani mother of Hanumanji as Family goddess.
 There is a grand temple of Goddess Anjani of saffron colour on the hill eastern side of the District Headquarter.

-•In July 1997, Mr. Bhairo Singh Shekhavat prevailing Chief Minister of Rajashtan has separated Dang region from Sawai Madhopur due to which Karauli has emerged as the 32nd district.
+•In July 1997, Mr. Bhairo Singh Shekhavat prevailing Chief Minister of Rajasthan has separated Dang region from Sawai Madhopur due to which Karauli has emerged as the 32nd district.

 •Mr. Pritam Singh was the first District Collector. •There are six subdivisions in the district, namely Karauli, Hindaun City, Todabhim, Sapotra, Nadouti, Mandrayal and three municipalities are functioning at Karauli, Hindaun and Todabheem.